What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 What does that mean?

 Take the word ‘home’ for example.
-If I asked you to visualize a ‘home’ what comes to mind?
+If I asked you to visualize a ‘home,’ what comes to mind?
 This might look like the home you grew up in, or the home you currently live in, or the home you aspire to be in one day.
 But what makes it your home?

 It’s all the nuance and detail – the fact that it’s a 4-bedroom 2.5 bath two-story colonial on a 1.5-acre lot.
 It has blue shutters and a brown wooden front door.
 There’s a two-car attached garage on the left with a workshop on the back wall.
-It’s surrounded by woods where you could only see your neighbors during the fall/winter after the leaves have fallen off the tress and even then, you might need to squint.
+It’s surrounded by woods where you could only see your neighbors during the fall/winter after the leaves have fallen off the trees, and even then, you might need to squint.
 There’s a clothesline that runs from the back stoop to a large oak tree where your laundry is hung to dry.
-In the front there’s a small hill that’s just steep enough to provide hours of fun taking anything with wheels down it during the majority of the year and sleds down it in the freshly fallen snow during the winter.
+In the front, there’s a small hill that’s just steep enough to provide hours of fun taking anything with wheels down it during the majority of the year and sleds down it in the freshly fallen snow during the winter.

-Now if you envisioned the same home then we might just be related and probably grew up together.
-But aside from 4 walls, a roof, some windows and a door everything else about your home was pretty unique to you and doesn’t look anything like this home.
-There are thousands of words that carry that same subjective in our everyday vernacular.
+Now, if you envisioned the same home, then we might just be related and probably grew up together.
+But aside from 4 walls, a roof, some windows, and a door, everything else about your home was pretty unique to you and doesn’t look anything like this home.

 While language has definitions and common meanings, they are also uniquely inherent to someone’s life experiences.
 But these meanings matter because they’re unique to who you are.
 And you can only understand the meaning of a concept to someone if you ask questions.
 The right questions.